stimpy77/Qaud/README.md

-To the extent that the objective of this project is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs.
+To the extent that the objective of this project is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs, **by relying upon them and consolidating the interfaces between them to only one**.
 However, to the extent that O/RMs also make efforts to support relationships between entitites, etc., QAUD does not qualify as an O/RM.

 ### Scenarios